-Zechariah's visions foster hope in the future promise of the messianic kingdom, and challenge Israel after the exile to remain faithful to God.
+Zechariah's visions foster hope of the messianic Kingdom and challenge Israel to remain faithful to God after the exile.

-Almost 70 years after the exile, the Israelites were experiencing hardships and wondered if prophetic promises of a New Jerusalem would ever be fulfilled.
+Almost 70 years after the exile, the Israelites were experiencing hardships and wondering if the prophetic promises of a new Jerusalem would ever be fulfilled.
 The book of Zechariah answers this question through several dream visions.

 Turn Back to God

-The book of Zechariah begins with a challenge for God's people to turn back to Him, unlike their ancestors who rebelled, disobeyed and were exiled.
+The book of Zechariah begins with a challenge for God's people to turn back to him and to not be like their ancestors who rebelled, disobeyed, and were exiled.

 Eight Dream Visions

-God spoke to His people through dream visions with bizarre images.
-The message included details about the New Jerusalem and a warning to remain faithful.
+God spoke to Zechariah through dream visions with bizarre images.
+The message included details about the new Jerusalem and a warning to remain faithful.

-Grieving exiles wondered if they could stop mourning the temple's destruction.
-Zechariah asked if they were ready to receive and participate in God's coming kingdom.
+The exiles wondered if they would ever stop mourning the temple's destruction.
+Zechariah asked if they were ready to receive and participate in God's coming Kingdom.

 The New Jerusalem

-One day, the New Jerusalem will be established where God's justice would defeat evil, His people would repent and all nations would gather in peace.
+One day, the new Jerusalem will be established. it will be a place where God's justice will defeat evil, his people will repent, and all nations will gather in peace.